Anti-bullying policy

 4. Sanctions/Consequences of Unacceptable/Inappropriate Use

 4.1.
 Any student/s in breach of Clause 3, will have the device(s) confiscated immediately.
-The device(s) will be confiscated without warning, stored in the Office and released to students at the end of the school day unless otherwise informed by a Principal or Deputy Principal.
-A second breach will require parent collection, the issuing of an after-school detention and a Warning of Suspension for Continued Disobedience.
-A third breach will lead to a Short Suspension from school.
+The device(s) will be confiscated without warning, stored in the Office, and released to students at the end of the school day unless otherwise informed by a Principal or Deputy Principal.
+A second breach will result in immediate confiscation, stored in the office, and released to students at the end of the day.
+An after-school detention will also be issued.
+A third breach will result in immediate confiscation, stored in the office and parent collection will be required.
+The student will also be issued with a Formal Caution to Suspend.
+A fourth breach will lead to a Suspension from school.

 4.2.
 Any student/s breeching this Policy may not be permitted to bring the device into the school in future, as determined by the Principal.